 Steven DeMille, Ph.D.
 LCMHC

 Steven DeMille is the Executive Director of RedCliff Ascent.
 He is a Licensed Mental Health Counselor.
 His educational experience includes an MA in Mental Health Counseling and a Ph.D. in Counselor Education and Supervision.
 His research focus is on wilderness therapy, nature, adolescent development, and counseling ethics.
 He is actively involved in the counseling and psychology profession and holds regional and national leadership positions.
-He publishes and presents on wilderness therapy and the use of the outdoor.
-This is done around the world at the national and international conference level.
+He publishes and presents on wilderness therapy and the use of the outdoors.
+This is done around the world at the national and international conference levels.